 If the beneficiaries receive the life insurance proceeds after a period of time, the interest earned over time is taxable, not the original benefit.

-Estate Taxes and Inheritance Taxes
+Federal Estate Taxes and Inheritance Taxes

-When you name the estate as your beneficiary, you surrender the contract’s benefit of naming a real person and subject the financial instrument to probate, which is a legal procedure for distributing assets after death.
+When you name the estate as your beneficiary, you surrender the contract’s benefit of naming a real person and subject the financial instrument to probate, a legal procedure for distributing assets after death.
 Giving belongings to your estate also raises the value of your estate, possibly resulting in very high inheritance taxes.

 IRS Code Section 2042 states that if the proceeds are payable to your estate, either directly or indirectly, or to named beneficiaries, if you had any “incidents of ownership” in the policy at the time of death, the value of life insurance benefits insuring your life is included in your gross estate.